Pilar Cyst on the breast

 Treatment of pilar cysts on the breast

 Since pilar cysts are benign, not cancerous, and almost always have no association with breast carcinoma at all, it is really not necessary to treat them.
-But, they can grow and at a certain point cause a cosmetic concern, so they are sometimes drained, or surgically removed.
+But, they can grow and at a certain point cause a cosmetic concern so sometimes medics will drain them or surgically remove them.

 Of course, if the cyst has become infected, those symptoms will most likely be treated with oral antibiotics.